top of page

 Comments

 Coast'n'Tiki is not affiliated with the Six Flags Entertainment Corporation, Enchanted Parks, Merlin Entertainment, Lego, Disney Parks and Resorts, Merlin Entertainment, Palace Parks, Hershey Entertainment, IB Parks, Herschend, Enchanted Parks and other park parent companies.
 All views and Opinions are my own.
-Coast 'N' Tiki is a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for sites to earn advertising fees by advertising and linking Coast 'N' Tiki
+Coast 'N' Tiki is a participant in the Booking.con Associates Program, an affiliate advertising program designed to provide a means for sites to earn advertising fees by advertising and linking Coast 'N' Tiki

 TM 2026 Coast'n'Tiki